Amazon launches Alexa for Hospitality to bring voice-enabled services to hotel guests

 It has been clear for some time that voice will be the next big platform.
 Earlier this month, Amazon launched the new Alexa-powered Echo Look smart speaker that sports a camera and can help you pick out what clothes to wear.
 Mozilla is also pushing ahead with its crowdsourced Common Voice project, an initiative that aims to build an open source voice-recognition dataset.

-Alexa for Hospitality is a notable development for Amazon, as the tech giant doubles down on its efforts to corner the fast-growing AI smart speaker market.
+Alexa for Hospitality is a notable development for Amazon as the tech giant doubles down on its efforts to corner the fast-growing AI smart speaker market.
 With the likes of Google, Apple, and Microsoft all pushing ahead with their own version of Alexa and Echo, Amazon is keen to grab as much mindshare as it can.
 In short, it’s striking while the iron is hot.
 Reports emerged last year that Amazon and Apple were battling it out to become the voice assistant of choice at Marriott hotels, and today’s news gives a strong indication as to who the early winner is.

+In related news, Amazon also announced today that it’s expanding Alexa’s linguistic skills to include Spanish and Italian, as the company prepares to launch the virtual assistant and associated hardware in those countries later this year.